TheWiseLion/thewiselion.github.io/_posts/2017-3-8-1000x-Speed-Up-In-Python.md

 }
 ```

-Here the keywork demo is looked for as we defined that as the module name...
+Here the keyword "demo" is looked for as we defined that as the module name...

 The C interface for a exposed function ends up looking like the following: